 One way to introduce the subject is with an Anticipation Guide.
 (See the first pre-reading strategy.)

 Colorin Colorado also offers some very useful reading comp strategies, especially on using comprehension questions.

-Several of those are taught in the newly-expanded Word Detectives pdf for teachers.
+Several of those are taught in the newly-expanded Word Detectives pdf I made for teachers.
 It has 5 detailed lesson plans that teach reading skills including inferences, context clues, and word analysis.

 The lessons use detective fiction (substituting a selection about Poe’s Dupin for a more difficult passage on Sherlock Holmes, who now only appears briefly), the story of the research that led to the conquest of yellow fever, and an introduction to roots and affixes.

 If you’re interested, it’s near the top of the Reading Comp Lesson Plans page.

 What topics would you like to see on English Detective in the future?